-A winter take on the traditional smoky eye, a sparkling sapphire-and-navy eye look is a luxe makeup trend to try out ASAP this season, according to celebrity makeup artist Tobi Henney.
-And though it may look intimidating (dark colors can always be a bit overwhelming), it's actually so easy.
+A winter makeup–inspired take on the traditional smoky eye, a sparkling sapphire-and-navy eye is a luxe makeup trend to try out ASAP this season, according to celebrity makeup artist Tobi Henney.
+And though it may look intimidating, it's actually so easy.
 Just make sure to mentally prepare for the confidence and compliments sure to follow suit post-application.

 2. Blurred Lips